vladfi1/phillip/Readme.md

     For right now, the level 11 CPU only runs on a PC as a normal computer program.
 (Meaning that Melee has to be in an emulator) But I do want to get it running on actual Gamecube/Wii hardware.
 If you'd like to help with this, let me know!

+6. **What Operating Systems does it play on?**

+    The CPU only runs on Linux.
+Under the hood, we use a named pipe input system to Dolphin, which is *nix only.
+There are no plans to make a Windows port.
+If we're going to spend time porting, it's going to be to a Gamecube/Wii.

 ##Rough Setup Steps:

 ###Works on: Ubuntu 15.04 (Maybe others, but that's all I've tested)